Voice Aerobics and the SpeechVive Device

 SpeechVive is a small, portable device designed to improve speech and voice production in persons with Parkinson’s.
 The device is worn behind the ear like a hearing aid, and when the person speaks, background noise plays in their ear, acting upon a reflex, which causes them to speak louder.
 Because the device does not require “training,” it can be successfully used by persons with mild cognitive impairment, including reduced memory.
 Patients, who have completed other forms of speech and voice treatment, including the LSVT®, may still be candidates for a trial.

 Voice Aerobics, private practice, is pleased to offer evaluation and trial of the SpeechVive™ device.
-Contact us by email or phone to obtain further information or to schedule an appointment, or download the referral form below and have your physician sign and fax to our office.
+Contact us by emailor phone to obtain further information or to schedule an appointment, or have your physician fax an order to our office: 941-296-7471.

 SpeechVive is designed to improve vocal loudness and/or speech clarity in patients with hypophonia.
 Hypophonia is a common speech impairment in patients diagnosed with Parkinson’s disease, vascular dementia, and normal pressure hydrocephalus.
 An example of advanced hypophonia is the current speech pattern of Muhammad Ali.
 Using the SpeechVive™ device, patients turn day to day communication settings into cues to improve speech and communication capacity.
 In the first round of clinical trials conducted by researcher, Jessica Huber, PhD at Purdue, over 80% of patients showed immediate improvement from simply wearing the device for the first time.